SoftwareHeritage/swhapguide/SWHAP@Paris.md

 You may not be able to fill in all the information from the beginning, so you should keep this file updated as new information may come up.
 You can also add additional field if you think it helps better identify the item.

-MF: should there be one entry per software version?
-Then redundant with codemeta json and to some extent with version excel file.
-MF: I think the catalogue should be more structured, with clear and pre-identified subcategories.
-MF: regarding software what is the source of truth?
-Codemeta, catalogue etc?

 ### Go on license hunting

 If you own the copyright of the source code or any other material then you can freely decide what you will be willing to share on any given plateform.